blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/downloadingandinstalling.md

 For existing [company_name] [solution_name] Jenkins plugin users, the [detect_product_long] Jenkins plugin should be considered a fresh installation as the domain has changed.
 * Before moving from the [detect_product_short] Jenkins plugin to the [detect_product_long] Jenkins plugin, you should take note of your existing system configuration and post-build setup.
    * Configuration information can be located under your `JENKINS_HOME` directory.
-* If you are utilizing a [detect_product_short] Post Build Step, before upgrading to the new plugin, make sure to record the current configuration set in the configurable pipelines.
+* If you are utilizing a [detect_product_short] Post Build Step, before upgrading to the [detect_product_long] plugin, make sure to record the current configuration set in the configurable pipelines.
    * For Groovy, you will need to update the **Pipeline** script; under **Pipelines** > **Pipeline_Name** > **Configuration**, replacing the `synopsys_detect detectProperties:` portion of the script with `blackduck_detect detectProperties:`

    Example: